 What will learning look like?

-All taught programmes will be delivered in a hybrid of online and on-campus classes.
-Irrespective of the size of the class, we will have on-campus learning built into the student experience, typically through on-campus tutorials, seminars, distanced meet-ups and/or laboratories according to the needs of various courses.
+Taught programmes will be delivered in a blended model of online and on-campus classes.
+Irrespective of the size of your class, we will have on-campus learning built into your student experience, typically through on-campus tutorials, seminars, distanced meet-ups and/or laboratories according to the needs of various courses.

-The majority of online lectures will not be timetabled but will instead be made available in advance of any related timetabled classes such as seminars, tutorials, lab work etc. Timetables will indicate which classes will be delivered on campus – these classes will be a regular part of the student experience and students will need to be on campus to participate.
+The majority of online lectures will not be timetabled but will instead be made available in advance of any related timetabled classes such as seminars, tutorials, lab work etc. Programme timetables will be made available in September closer to the start of Semester 1 and these will include information on days, times and venues for classes delivered on campus.
+These classes will be a regular part of your student experience and you will need to be on campus to participate.
 At all times capacity in rooms will conform to public health advice.

 We will work to accommodate the small number of students who cannot come to campus for health, access, global travel restrictions or other reasons, so as not to disadvantage their academic journey.
 We are working hard to ensure that all learning will be made available online to allow for students who may face delays in arriving in Ireland, allow for limits to student numbers in teaching spaces, accommodate those who cannot attend for health reasons, and to provide a backup in case of a rise in COVID-19 transmissions.